Peter Sirmon: Coaching career

-On January 12, 2016, Peter Sirmon became the new defensive coordinator at Mississippi State.
+On January 12, 2016, Sirmon became the new defensive coordinator at Mississippi State.

 In January 2017, Mississippi State replaced Sirmon and hired Todd Grantham as defensive coordinator from Louisville.
-Sirmon was then named the new defensive coordinator at the Louisville in a rare swap of coaching.
+Sirmon was then named the new defensive coordinator at the University of Louisville resulting in a swap of defensive coordinators.

 Sirmon left Louisville and moved to the University of California, Berkeley in 2018, where he is the Bears' inside linebackers coach and defensive coordinator.

 Prior to the 2019 season, Sirmon was named co-defensive coordinator at Cal.

 Alongside fellow staff member Tim DeRuyter, Sirmon was named FootballScoop's Linebacker Coach of the Year in 2019.

+On February 25, 2025, the New Orleans Saints hired Sirmon to serve as their linebackers coach.